-(xiii) Provisions, Contingent Liabilities:
+(xii) Provisions and Contingent Liabilities:

 Provisions are recognised when the Company has a present legal or constructive obligation as a result of past events, it is probable that an outflow of resources will be required to settle the obligation and the amount can be reliably estimated.
 Provisions are not recognised for future operating losses.